 We need to engage people with “how” not “should.”
 Everyone is overwhelmed with “shoulds,” when they deserve to be shown what they have accomplished and build on that. ~Suzanne

 She is more than a consultant, professional educator and health advocate, however.
-She volunteers in the Squamish community.
-She writes and performs her own music.
-She rode the 67 kilometer mountain bike race, the Test of Metal, in the Spring of 2012 to raise awareness about cystic fibrosis (in her own, “Test of Lungs”).
+She is very dedicated to the communities where she lives.
+She founded the Squamish Motorcycle Festival Association (a non-profit society) in 2014 and ran the festival for three years as a fundraiser for the local foodbank.
+She is also known as an adventurer: she traveled solo by motorbike through the dirt trails and roads of Nicaragua and Guatemala, as well as in the wilds of British Columbia and Washington State.
+She also rode the 67 kilometer mountain bike race, the Test of Metal, in the Spring of 2012 to raise awareness about cystic fibrosis and fundraise for the cystic fibrosis floor of St. Paul’s Hospital (which she calls her “Test of Lungs”).
 She volunteered in Malawi doing organizational change for the World University Service of Canada and the Centre for International Studies and Cooperation.
-She climbs on the Stawamus Chief, skis in the backcountry of the Coastal Mountains and mountain bikes in the woods of Squamish, BC, where she lives.
+For eight years, she skied in the backcountry of the Coastal Mountains and mountain bikes in the woods of Squamish and Britannia Beach, BC.
+In 2017, she moved to beautiful Campbell River, BC, and she has been very happy to live on Vancouver Island again where she was born and raised.
+She’s enjoying the skiing, backcountry camping and gardening in her backyard, along with her husband and two rescue dogs, Moto and the Bandit.

 St. Paul’s Hospital Foundation, “Donor Tests Her Lungs in Memory of a Friend.”
 October, 2012.